Emmanuelle Guyon, the mirror of your emotions

 "Eagle eye" ring with blue fluorite

-In 1797, naturalist Carlo Antonio Galeani Napione named it, likely due to its use as a flux in the steel industry, acting as a binder between different metals.
+Its history dates back to antiquity, with the first known description attributed to Georgius Agricola in 1529.
+In 1797, the naturalist Carlo Antonio Galeani Napione officially named it fluorite, likely due to its use as a flux in the steel industry, where it acted as a binder between various metals.

 Mines: Pakistan, Russia, Czech Republic, Peru, Germany, Spain, China, Switzerland, Mexico and South Africa.